joshukraine/ofreport.com/content/articles/2019-12-23-kade-to-ukraine.md

 - good-and-evil
 ---

 It's been said before, but it's worth saying again and again: THE number one need we have on the mission field is for laborers.
 Money, computers, vehicles, groceries, buildings — all of that is needful and we praise God for it.
 But vehicles don't preach.
 Dollars alone can't win souls.
-God has entrusted the ministry of the Gospel to people. *"Therefore said he unto them, The harvest truly is great, but the **labourers are few**: pray ye therefore the Lord of the harvest, **that he would send forth labourers into his harvest**."
+God has entrusted the ministry of the Gospel to *people*. *"Therefore said he unto them, The harvest truly is great, but the **labourers are few**: pray ye therefore the Lord of the harvest, **that he would send forth labourers into his harvest**."
 (Luke 10:2)*

 <article-callout content="OFR-Nov-Dec-2019.pdf" :download="true" />